British Choirs on the Net

 • Eclectic Voices, Highbury, N. London A choir that challenges preconceived musical boundaries, regularly presenting programmes combining classical, jazz, gospel and world music.

-• Eden Singers (the), Cumbria We are a mixed choir of about 56 members drawn from Penrith and the Eden Valley.
+• Eden Singers, Cumbria We are a mixed choir of about 56 members drawn from Penrith and the Eden Valley.
 The Choir’s aim is to provide enjoyment for members and audiences alike by performing a range of sacred and secular music from our extensive repertoire, which stretches from Bach to Bacharach.
 Any surplus funds are donated at the end of each year to good causes in North-east Cumbria.

 • Edinburgh Bach Choir, Edinburgh, Scotland We are a 90 strong friendly mixed voice choir who get together on a Tuesday evening to enjoy the thrill of singing in a large mixed voice choir.
 We perform 3 concerts a year, featuring not just Bach, but Mozart, Mahler, Britten , Vaughan Williams, Elgar etc.New members always welcome.